-Laboured alone during a pandemic, got tested for COVID-19, and cared for a newborn alone with a fever after surgery.
-I was at the hospital for four days.
+I laboured alone during a pandemic, got tested for COVID-19, and cared for a newborn alone with a fever after surgery.
+All in all, I was at the hospital for four days.

 Labour is not easy.
 Recovering from a c-section is not easy.
 Caring for a newborn is not easy.
 Yet during this 2020 COVID-19 pandemic, these things have become 10x harder because I had to do it alone… This experience is what I can only call the most difficult thing I’ve had to do my entire life.
 Due to COVID-19 rules at the hospital, my husband was not allowed to be with me for part of labour and all of postpartum.